 - Payment Date – As it suggests, the payment date is the date of dividend payment.
 You should be owning the stocks before the ex-dividend dates to get the payment.

-Knowing this dates can save you from missing out on your due dividends.
+Knowing these dates can save you from missing out on your due dividends.
 Keep in mind these important factors to make your investments smart.
 We will be soon posting more tips on dividends.